-This is an example of the figurative language Charles Dickens uses in his works, here using a simile to compare the pleasant aroma of a freshly baked Christmas pudding as the lid is opened and the smell wafts around the room.
+This is an example of the figurative language Charles Dickens uses in his works, here using a simile to compare the aroma of a freshly baked Christmas pudding – cooked in a bowl that is clearly still tainted with the contents of its regular use to wash clothes – as the lid is opened and the smell wafts around the room.

 The abused, underpaid clerk of Ebenezer Scrooge, Bob Cratchit is a kind but very poor man with a large family and a very sick son, Tim.
 He works for Scrooge, copying letters in a cold dismal room, so small it is described as a sort of tank.
 Bring winter time, he is forced to try and stay warm with thick clothes and heat himself by the flame of a candle.
 He wears tattered clothes as he cannot afford a coat.
 Cratchit is treated poorly by Scrooge and given a weekly salary that is insufficient to provide his family with a proper Christmas dinner.
 Despite these circumstances, Bob Cratchit represents the opposite qualities to Scrooge including kindness, generosity and a love of his family members.